The Ubiquitous Skiplist: A Survey of What Cannot be Skipped About the Skiplist and its Applications in Big Data Systems: Introduction

-In this paper, we survey the skiplist, its variants, and its applications in various systems including big data systems.
-In Section~\ref{sec:basics}, we present basics of the skiplist, its structure, and its corresponding algorithms for insert, delete, and search.
-Section~\ref{sec:contrast-btree} compares and contrasts the skiplist with the B/B$^+$-tree.
-Section~\ref{sec:concurrent-skiplists} presents skiplist variants that support concurrent operations.
-Section~\ref{sec:taxonomy} introduces a taxonomy for skiplists and the versatile uses of skiplists in various big data systems.
-Sections~\ref{sec:deterministic}-\ref{sec:unrolling} overview deterministic skiplists, skiplist adaptivity to data access patterns, and several skiplist optimizations, respectively.
-Section~\ref{sec:hardware} presents skiplists as customized for specific hardware platforms.
-Sections~\ref{sec:multi-dim}-\ref{sec:others} survey skiplists for the multi-dimensional space, interval skiplists, and skiplist realizations of priority queues, respectively.
+In this paper, we survey the skiplist, its variants, and its applications in various data systems.
+In Section~\ref{sec:basics}, we present basics of the skiplist, its structure, and its insert, delete, and search algorithms.
+Section~\ref{sec:contrast-btree} compares and contrasts the skiplist with other data structures, including the AVL tree, the self-adjusting tree, and the B/B$^+$-tree.
+Section \ref{sec:skiplist-opt} overviews potential optimizations that have been applied to skiplists, and enumerates their corresponding skiplist variants.
+Section~\ref{sec:taxonomy} introduces a taxonomy for the various skiplists and their versatile uses in various big data systems.
+Sections~\ref{sec:hardware}-\ref{sec:more-use} present applications of skiplist in various domains.
 Finally, Section~\ref{section:conclude} concludes the paper.

-\section{Skiplist basics}
+\section{skiplist basics}

-In this section, we present the skiplist basics.
-First, we review the structure of a skiplist.
-Then, we discuss how insert, delete, and search operations are performed in the skiplist and the cost analysis associated with each operation.
-Next, we present common extensions and optimizations associated with the basic skiplist.
-In Section~\ref{sec:taxonomy}, we explain these extensions in more detail when we discuss variants of the skiplist.
+In this section, we overview the basics of the skiplist.
+We review its structure, its insert, delete, and search operations along with analysis of the cost associated with each operation.
+Then, we present common extensions and optimizations associated with the basic skiplist.
+In Section~\ref{sec:taxonomy}, we explain these extensions in more detail as we discuss variants of the skiplist.